Andre-Yang816/Clustering4UEADP/README.md

 ### Calculate p-value and draw pictures
 Execute the Python and R files in RQ1-RQ5/code directory.
 Detailed steps can be found in each subdirectory.

+### Dataset

+The PROMISE data sets used in RQ1 to RQ4 are in the Data directory and in the provided CrossersionData.zip.

+The NASA and SOFTLAB data sets of our RQ5 experiment are provided in the RQ5 directory.

+When conducting experiments, you need to unzip the CrossersionData.zip data to the current directory.